-Be alerted by Members and Officers to any issue(s) that may become of concern to the Council, including, in particular issues around legal powers to do something or not, ethical standards, probity, propriety, procedural or other constitutional issues that are likely to (or do) arise;

-Have advance notice (including receiving agendas, minutes, reports and related papers) of all relevant meetings of the Council at which a binding decision of the Council may be made (including a failure to take a decision where one should have been taken) at or before the Council, the Executive, committee meetings and/or Executive Team (or equivalent arrangements); Have the right to attend any meeting of the Council (including the right to be heard) before any binding decision is taken by the Council (including a failure to take a decision where one should have been taken) at or before the Council (including a failure to take a decision where one should have been taken) at or before the council, the Executive, Committee meetings and/or Executive Team (or equivalent arrangements);

-In carrying out any investigation(s) have unqualified access to any information held by the Council and to any Member or Officer who can assist in the discharge of his/her functions;

-Ensure the other statutory Officers (Head of Paid Service and the Chief Financial Officer) are kept up-to-date with relevant information regarding any legal, ethical standards, probity, propriety, procedural or other constitutional issues that are likely to (or do) arise;

-Meet regularly with the Head of Paid Service and the Chief Financial Officer to consider and recommend action in connection with Corporate Governance issues and other matters of concern regarding any legal, ethical standards, probity, propriety, procedural or other constitutional issues that are likely to (or do) arise;

-Report to the Council, from time to time, on the Constitution and any necessary or desirable changes following consultation, in particular, with the Executive Leader, the Head of Paid Service and Chief Financial Officer; In accordance with statutory requirements, make a report to the Council as necessary, on the staff, accommodation and resources s/he requires to discharge his statutory functions;
+- 1. Be alerted by Members and Officers to any issue(s) that may become of concern to the Council, including, in particular issues around legal powers to act or fail to act, ethical standards, probity, propriety, procedural or other constitutional issues that are likely to (or do) arise; - 2.
+Have advance notice (including receiving agendas, minutes, reports and related papers) of all relevant meetings of the Council at which a binding decision of the Council may be made (including a failure to take a decision where one should have been taken) at or before the Council, the Executive, committee meetings and/or Executive Team (or equivalent arrangements); - Have the right to attend any meeting of the Council (including the right to be heard) before any binding decision is taken by the Council (including a failure to take a decision where one should have been taken) at or before the Council, the Executive, Committee meetings and/or Executive Team (or equivalent arrangements); - 4.
+In carrying out any investigation(s) have unqualified access to any information held by the Council and to any Member or Officer who can assist in the discharge of his/her functions; - 5.
+Ensure the other statutory Officers (Head of Paid Service and the Chief Financial Officer) are kept up-to-date with relevant information regarding any legal, ethical standards, probity, propriety, procedural or other constitutional issues that are likely to (or do) arise; - 6.
+Meet regularly with the Head of Paid Service and the Chief Financial Officer to consider and recommend action in connection with Corporate Governance issues and other matters of concern regarding any legal, ethical standards, probity, propriety, procedural or other constitutional issues that are likely to (or do) arise; - 7.
+Report to the Council, from time to time, on the Constitution and any necessary or desirable changes following consultation, in particular, with the Executive Leader, the Head of Paid Service and Chief Financial Officer; - 8.
+In accordance with statutory requirements, make a report to the Council as necessary, on the staff, accommodation and resources s/he requires to discharge his/her statutory functions; - 9.
+Have an effective working liaison and relationship with the Leader of the Council, Deputy Leader, Audit and Standards Committee and

-Have an effective working liaison and relationship with the Leader of the Council, Deputy Leader, Audit and Standards Committee and Scrutiny Committee with a view to ensuring the effective and efficient discharge of Council business;
+Scrutiny Committee with a view to ensuring the effective and efficient discharge of Council business;

-Develop effective working liaison and relationship with the relevant statutory bodies regarding Standards, the Audit Commission and the Local Government Ombudsman; Maintain and keep up-to-date relevant statutory registers for the declaration and registration of Members' interests, gifts and hospitality; Maintain and keep up-to-date a register for the registration of Officers' interests;
+- 10. Develop effective working liaison and relationship with the relevant statutory bodies regarding Standards, the Audit Commission and the Local Government Ombudsman; - 11.
+Maintain and keep up-to-date relevant statutory registers for the declaration and registration of Members' interests, gifts and hospitality; - 12.
+Maintain and keep up-to-date a register for the registration of Officers' interests; - 13.
 Give informal advice and undertake relevant enquiries into allegations of misconduct (in the absence of a written complaint being received by the Audit and Standards Committee) and, if appropriate, make a written report to the Audit and Standards Committee (unless the Chair of the Audit and Standards Committee agrees a report is not necessary);

-Undertake all statutory Monitoring Officer functions in respect of the Town and Parish Councils of the Borough and make arrangements to ensure effective communication between his/her office and the respective Clerks on Monitoring Officer and Audit and Standards Committee issues;
+14. Undertake all statutory Monitoring Officer functions in respect of the Town and Parish Councils of the Borough and make arrangements to ensure effective communication between his/her office and the respective Clerks on 15.
+Monitoring Officer and Audit and Standards Committee issues;

-Subject to the approval of the Audit and Standards Committee, be responsible for preparing any training programmes for Members, staff and partners on ethical standards and Code of Conduct issues;
+16. Subject to the approval of the Audit and Standards Committee, be responsible for preparing any training programmes for Members, staff and partners on ethical standards and Code of Conduct issues;

-Support the implementation and operational effcetiveness of the Code of Corporate Governance;
+17. Support the implementation and operational effectiveness of the Code of Corporate Governance;